RCushmaniii/RCushmaniii/README.md

 > _Always learning.
 Always building.
 Focused on solutions that make technology accessible, elegant, and effective._

-→ Got a wild idea or a painful workflow?
+→ Got a wild idea or a painful process?
-   DM me on LinkedIn or mailto:info@rankitbetter.com — let’s make it stupidly simple.
+  Message me on [LinkedIn](https://www.linkedin.com/in/robert-cushman3/) or [email me](mailto:info@rankitbetter.com) — together, we’ll make something great.